Archonic944/CoastToCoast/WQ_Script.md

 ## Marsh Ideas

-- Scourge Sprites which track you down and attack you based on movement, such as footsteps
+- Scourge Sprites which track you down and attack you based on sounds, such as footsteps
-- Small bursts rain that occasionally fall from the ceiling, causing
+- Small, localized bursts of rain occasionally fall from the ceiling, causing scourge sprites to congregate in the area where they land
+- Glow-in the dark flowers lead you to where you need to go
+- Immediately after exiting the door "maze", scourge sprites burst through the door and infest the city

 ## Pacifica Outline

+## Pacifica End Cutscene

 - Player obtains "keys to the city" as a symbolic reward after beating the Scourge
 - Key opens city door, which, after opened, releases water into the city, drowning the inhabitants